The best-dressed celebrities at the 2021 AMAs

 Meredith Duxbury

-Meredith Duxbury attends the AMAs in a gold sequin gown.
+Meredith Duxbury attended the AMAs in a gold sequin gown.

 Join our new commenting forum